-selection criterion (FMSC).
-Rather than selecting only valid moment conditions, the FMSC chooses from a set of potentially mis-specified moment conditions to yield the minimum asymptotic mean squared error (AMSE) GMM estimator of a user-specified target parameter.
+In finite samples, the addition of a slightly endogenous but highly relevant instrument can reduce estimator variance by far more than bias is increased.
+Building on this observation, I propose a novel moment selection criterion for generalized method of moments (GMM) estimation: the focused moment selection criterion (FMSC).
+Rather than selecting only valid moment conditions, the FMSC chooses from a set of potentially mis-specified moment conditions based on the asymptotic mean squared error (AMSE) of their associated GMM estimators of a user-specified scalar target parameter.
 To ensure a meaningful bias-variance tradeoff in the limit, I employ a drifting asymptotic framework in which mis-specification, while present for any fixed sample size, vanishes asymptotically.
 In the presence of such locally mis-specified moment conditions, GMM remains consistent although, centered and rescaled, its limiting distribution displays an asymptotic bias.
-Adding an additional mis-specified moment condition introduces a further source of bias while reducing asymptotic variance.
-The idea behind the FMSC is to trade off these two effects in the limit as an approximation to finite sample behavior.1
+Adding an additional misspecified moment condition introduces a further source of bias while reducing asymptotic variance.
+The idea behind the FMSC is to trade off these two effects in the limit as an approximation to finite sample behavior.

 I consider a setting in which two blocks of moment conditions are available: one that is assumed correctly specified, and another that may not be.
-This is intended to mimic the situation faced by an applied researcher who begins with a "baseline" set of maintained assumptions and must decide whether to impose any of a collection of stronger but also more controversial "suspect" assumptions.
-To be credible, the baseline assumptions cannot be particularly strong.
-As such, imposing one, or more, of the stronger suspect assumptions could yield more precise estimates, provided that the added assumption is at least nearly correct.
+This is intended to mimic the situation faced by an applied researcher who begins with a "baseline" set of relatively weak maintained assumptions and must decide whether to impose any of a collection of stronger but also more controversial "suspect" assumptions.
 When the (correctly specified) baseline moment conditions identify the model, the FMSC provides an asymptotically unbiased estimator of AMSE, allowing us to carry out risk-based selection over the suspect moment conditions.
 When this is not the case, it remains possible to use the AMSE framework to carry out a sensitivity analysis.